sumaersingh/Resu/README.md

 # Resu

-OpenAi Powered Streamlit App on Evaluating Resumes
+OpenAI-powered Streamlit application for evaluating resumes against job descriptions.

-Note: Only the Python Code has Been Uploaded as I do not want to leak my OpenAi API Key 😅
+> **Note:** Only the Python source code has been uploaded to avoid exposing API keys 😅